FreesiaYT/LIR/README.md

 The full code and detailed usage will immediately be released after review.

-Here we released the training details (options folder) and detailed architecures for LIR (archs folder).
+Here we released the training details (options folder) , detailed architecures for LIR (archs folder), few visual results for comparison (visual results folder).